-- 1. Request a preliminary engineer's report describing any proposed new improvements or any substantial changes in existing improvements.
-(The resolution of initiation was discussed at the Finance and Management Committee of April 24, 2012 and is scheduled for adoption by the City Council on May 1, 2012.) - 2.
-Approve the Engineer's Report and adopt a resolution of intention.
+- 1. Adopt a resolution initiating the assessment process for FY 2012-13 and request a preliminary Engineer's Report describing any proposed new improvements or any substantial changes in existing improvements to the LLAD. - 2.
+Approve the preliminary Engineer's Report and adopt a resolution of intention.
 The resolution of intention declares the City Council's intention to levy and collect assessments within the LLAD for the fiscal year.
-It also states whether the assessment is proposed to change from the previous year and sets a date, hour, and place for a public hearing. - 3.
-Conduct the public hearing affording all interested parties the opportunity to hear and be heard.
-The public hearing is scheduled to occur at 6:30 p.m. on June 5, 2012. - 4.
-Adopt a resolution confirming the information in the Engineer's Report and the levy of the assessment within the LLAD for the fiscal year.
+It also states whether the assessment is proposed to change from the previous year and sets a date, hour, and place for a public hearing.
+(City Council adopted Resolution No. 83852 C.M.S. on May 15, 2012.) - 3.
+Conduct a public hearing affording all interested parties the opportunity to hear and be heard.
+(The public hearing is scheduled for June 5, 2012 at 6:30 p.m., or as soon thereafter as the item may be heard, in the City Council Chambers.)